CORROBORATING WITNESS—E.P. SANDERS

 Temple leadership was subject to state influence and widely criticized.

-Apocalyptic expectation and prophetic critique were culturally intelligible.
+Apocalyptic expectation and prophetic critique were culturally active.

 This testimony establishes historical context only.